dorianfong98/ip/docs/README.md

 ---

 ### Looking for all tasks on a date: `schedule`
-Finds all tasks in the task list that fall on the same date as the given date.\
+Finds all tasks in the task list that fall on a particular date.\
 Format: `schedule DATE`

 * The given date must be in the format of `YYYY-MM-DD`.